QBDev0ps/DevOps-Cloud-projects/Project 14 (Experience Continuous Integration).md

 ![fork todo 2](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/493f10d2-7d59-4a84-8601-52f4fb029bf0)

-2. On our Jenkins server, we install PHPand its dependencies.
+2. On our Jenkins server, we install PHP and its dependencies then we install [Composer tool](https://getcomposer.org)

 ```
 $ sudo yum module reset php -y